totallynotdrait/Workspace/README.md

  - Workspace is in early development stages, which mean that bugs, unfinished programs or features might occur while using Workspace
  - Workspace has devolped and tested on Windows, some features might not work in other Operating Systems
- - When the modern theme is selected the Aero or Mica effect may not display for many reasons, see mvLogger in DearPyGui_ext in Program Manager
+ - When the modern theme is selected the Aero or Mica effect may not display for many reasons, see mvLogger for more information

 # Credits

  - Credit @Tensor (for the Aero and Mica effect on the viewport) - https://discord.com/channels/736279277242417272/1068600047090016397/1070025491895029760
+ - Credit @hoffstadt (for the message box) - https://github.com/hoffstadt/DearPyGui/discussions/1308
+ - Credit #mrtnRitter (for the add-on DearPyGui_Animate) - https://github.com/mrtnRitter/DearPyGui_Animate